-Ken Michlitsch, AIP Alternative Lending Group Portfolio Manager, interviews Upstart CEO David Girouard about the increasingly important role machine learning plays in the consumer lending process.
+In January 2019, Ken Michlitsch, AIP Alternative Lending Group Portfolio Manager, interviewed Upstart CEO David Girouard about the increasingly important role machine learning plays in the consumer lending process.

-Machine learning has been embraced by many industries, from online shopping to autonomous cars, but finance has been a relatively slow adopter.
-With the rise of alternative lending over the last decade, that has started to change to the benefit of consumer borrowers.
+While machine learning has been embraced by diverse industries, from online shopping to autonomous cars, finance has been a relatively slow adopter.
+Commensurate with the rise of consumer alternative lending that has begun to change—to the benefit of consumer borrowers.

-With alternative lending, online platforms use a marketplace model to bring together borrowers and lenders.
-These platforms think about all aspects of the underwriting process through a different lens than traditional lenders do.
-While traditional lenders focus on the FICO score, a backward-looking consumer credit risk assessment metric, alternative lending platforms use a much broader set of data that can help predict a borrower’s ability to repay a loan in the future based on educational background, current employment, city of residence and bank account details.
-For a young borrower with a credit history too short for a meaningful FICO score, alternative lending platforms can mean access to credit not otherwise available and at rates more attractive than those offered by credit card companies.
+Consumer alternative lending encompasses online platforms that use a marketplace model to bring together consumer borrowers and lenders.
+These platforms view the consumer underwriting process through a different lens than traditional consumer lenders do.
+While traditional lenders commonly focus on a narrow set of borrower attributes, such as income and employment status, alongside a credit score (a backward-looking risk assessment metric), alternative lending platforms may use a much broader dataset to predict a borrower’s ability and willingness to repay a loan.
+This alternative data might include educational background, occupation, housing costs, bank account transaction details and/ or estimated free cash flow.
+This fuller picture of the borrower in some circumstances can mean consumer access to credit not otherwise available at comparable rates.

-Underpinning this marketplace model is data—access to lots of data and the ability to analyze it quickly.
-That’s where machine learning comes in.
-Machine learning facilitates real-time processing of huge volumes of data about loans and ever improving, ever “smarter” models to make sense of it all.
-In short, the success of alternative lending has been driven by the same boom in data that we've seen disrupt industry after industry.
+Underpinning this model is data: access to lots of data with the ability to analyze it quickly and competently.
+Machine learning facilitates real-time processing of huge volumes of data about loans with the goal of ever-improving, ever-“smarter” models that make sense of it all.
+In short, the rise of alternative lending has been driven by the same boom in data that we’ve seen disrupt industry after industry.

 What prompted your decision to launch Upstart?